-Graduates of Allied Health programs are reminded that they are required by law to take an exam offered by the various Boards that oversee these professions to obtain their licenses.
-A good conduct certificate is required in some Allied Health Programs.
-Minimum age requirements may also apply to begin internships in some programs.
+The graduates of Allied Health programs are reminded that they are required by law to complete an examination offered by the Examining Boards that oversee these professions in order to obtain their licenses.
+A certificate of good conduct is required in some Allied Health programs.
+Minimum age requirements may also apply to begin practice in some programs.